Car ownership and use

 According to an environmental survey by Gallup in 2022, women in Iceland were only slightly more likely than men to want to buy an electric car (48% of women versus 44% of men), and 53% of them cited environmental concerns as their main reason for switching the car fleet, while that was the main reason for 33% of men in the survey.
 According to figures from the Icelandic Transport Authority from 2020, 58% of electric car and plug-in hybrid car owners were men, and 42% were women.
 This is interesting because women own fewer cars than men, and one reason why women own smaller and more fuel-efficient cars may be due to lower purchasing power than men.
 Until now, electric cars have been more expensive than cars powered by fossil fuels.
 It is therefore questionable whether women are generally more willing to spend more on environmentally friendly cars or whether such cars are becoming more accessible due to government tax incentives, for example.
 This should be investigated.

 Although government tax incentives such as tax cuts on the purchase of environmentally friendly vehicles lower the overall price, there is every likelihood that low-income groups and marginalized communities cannot take advantage of these incentives, as they lack the purchasing power to buy or switch to more expensive cars.
-Therefore, it should be considered whether money from mutual funds are best used to subsidize transportation for those who have the most resources to buy or switch to more expensive cars—households with higher incomes and businesses.
+Therefore, it should be considered whether money from mutual funds is best used to subsidize transportation for those who have the most resources to buy or switch to more expensive cars—households with higher incomes and businesses.
 Carbon taxes on cars powered by fossil fuels will disproportionately affect low-income groups as these groups are more likely to own older, more polluting cars.
 Investments in public transport are generally lagging behind tax incentives for environmentally friendly cars.
 Low-income groups are therefore at a disadvantage when it comes to access to transport at reasonable prices.